CEED/libCEED/doc/libCEED.md

                             indu, &Erestrictu);
 ```

-With partial assembly, we first perform a setup stage, where **D** is evaluated
+With partial assembly, we first perform a setup stage where **D** is evaluated
 and stored.
 This is accomplished by the operator `op_setup` and its application
 to `X`, the nodes of the mesh (these are needed to compute Jacobians at
 quadrature points).
 Note that the corresponding `CeedOperatorApply` has only